 Eliminating social media for a time is a great way to disconnect from your device and reconnect with your life outside technology.
 If that sounds like a fantastic idea, keep reading to learn how to detox from social media.

 What Are The Benefits of a Social Media Detox?

 There are several benefits to doing a social media detox, and you are likely to benefit from one or more.

 - You take a break from comparing yourself to others.
-It’s likely unconscious, but you start to make comparisons to other people’s lives when scrolling through social media.
+It’s likely unconscious, but you start comparing to other people’s lives when scrolling through social media.
 If you feel you’re not measuring up, this can cause anxiety and depression.
 When taking a break, you get to feel more satisfied with your life.

 - You Improve your mood.
 Studies have discovered that the more time you spend on a social media site, the more likely you are to develop depression.
-There is a direct correlation between being on social and being more depressed and being off the social sites and happier.
+There is a direct correlation between being on social and being more depressed and being off social sites and happier.